mjpclab/react-tabber/README.md

 ## Prepare tab entries to render
 ### By data structure
 You need to collect all components that want to put into tabs array.
-Each array item has property `label` and `panel`, which can be a string, a number, a native DOM element, another React component, or array of these types of item.
+Each array item has property `label` and `panel`, which can be a string, a number, a native DOM element, another React component, or array of these types of items.

 Optional property `key` for the item can improve performance and use it from some callbacks besides index value.